robcarver17/pysystemtrade/docs/userguide.md

 Also note that the list of data for the rule will also be in the form of string references to methods in the system object.
 So for example to get the daily price we'd use the method `system.rawdata.daily_prices(instrument_code)` (for a list of all the data methods in a system see [stage methods](#table_system_stage_methods) or type `system.rawdata.methods()` and `system.rawdata.methods()).
 In the trading rule specification this would be shown as "rawdata.daily_prices".

 If no data is included, then the system will default to passing a single data item - the price of the instrument.
-Finally if any or all the `other_arg` keyword arguments are missing then the function will use it's own defaults.
+Finally if any or all the `other_arg` keyword arguments are missing then the function will use its own defaults.

 At this stage we can also remove any trading rules that we don't want.
 We also ought to modify the forecast scalars (See [forecast scale estimation](#scalar_estimate]), forecast weights and probably the forecast diversification multiplier ( see [estimating the forecast diversification multiplier](#divmult)).
 If you're estimating weights and scalars (i.e. in the pre-baked estimated futures system provided) this will be automatic.